-“CANEY CREEK: The Legend of Alice Lloyd” is a motion picture in development for national distribution that tells the dramatic, true story of Alice Lloyd.
+“CANEY CREEK: The Legend of Alice Lloyd” is a motion picture that tells the dramatic, true story of Alice Lloyd.
 It is the journey of a strong, independent woman set in Appalachia, one of the most romantic, misunderstood regions of America.